DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/tips-on-applying-for-teacher-training-as-a-non-uk-citizen.md

 ## Find and apply for teacher training

 Use [Find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) to find and apply for a teacher training course.
-It lists fee-paying and salaried training courses, including postgraduate teaching apprenticeships leading to qualified teacher status.
+This service lists fee-paying and salaried training courses, including postgraduate teaching apprenticeships leading to qualified teacher status.